 For that reason, I have been thinking about tackling a new project next year (to keep me on my toes!) and thought it would be fun to share just some of the photography project ideas I have come across in my travels - see what you think....

 You can also grab my free download for this post - 12 Creative Exercises and Photography Projects you can do!
-They range from from long(ish) projects that span the whole month, to shorter ones that will just take you 30 minutes, so there's a little something for everyone.
+These range from from long(ish) projects that span the whole month, to shorter ones that will just take you 30 minutes, so there's a little something for everyone.
 (And as there's 12 - you can do one of these each month!)
 Go here to download your FREE copy.

 1) Project 365